[WWI-1938]-[WWII-1974]-[1975-1990]-[1991-2005]-[2006-2020]

 to rename the county to honor civil rights leader Martin Luther King Jr.,

-preserving the name "King County" while changing its namesake
+preserving the name "King County" while changing its namesake.

 "William Rufus DeVane King was a slave owner" who